nutcracker-lux/YT-DLP_Premium_Downloader/README.md

 A macOS tool primarily built for **YouTube Music Premium** users who want to download their music in the highest available quality.
 By authenticating with your Premium account cookies, the tool unlocks format 141 — a 256kbps AAC stream in `.m4a` format, complete with embedded metadata and cover art.
 Downloads are verified to work with Pioneer CDJ equipment including all models back to the **CDJ-2000 NXS (Nexus 1)**, making them fully compatible with USB playback on professional DJ setups.
 The audio is lossless in terms of the source stream quality and carries proper ID3 tags, making it a solid choice for anyone who cares about audio fidelity, archiving, or professional playback.

-If HQ is unavailable (no cookies or stream not accessible), the tool automatically falls back to an **AIFF pipeline** — converting the best available WebM audio to AIFF with embedded cover art and metadata via ffmpeg.
+If HQ is unavailable (no cookies or stream not accessible), the tool automatically falls back to an **AIFF pipeline**, converting the best available WebM audio to AIFF with embedded cover art and metadata via ffmpeg.

 > ⚠️ Read `README.txt` **before and after installation** for full guidance on setup, usage, and troubleshooting.